ukama/ukama/systems/data-plan/base-rate/README.md

 call UploadBaseRates
 ```

-Service takes 3 aurguments **fileURL**, **effectiveAt** & **simType**.
-For fileURL we can use url of template file existing under `data-plan/docs/template/template.csv`, effectiveAt can be any future UTC formate date and then choose simType.
+Service takes 3 arguments **fileURL**, **effectiveAt** & **simType**.
+For fileURL we can use url of template file existing under `data-plan/docs/template/template.csv`, effectiveAt can be any future UTC formatted date and then choose simType.

 **GetBaseRates**

-To verify that our records are populated we can use GetBaseRates RPC which will return list of rates base on filters provided.
+To verify that our records are populated we can use GetBaseRates RPC which will return a list of rates based on filters provided.
 This rpc function takes `country` as required param and some optional arguments **country**,**effectiveAt**,**network**,**simType**,**from**,**to**.

 ```